Kazhnuz/awesome-sonic/CONTRIBUTING.md

     - An hack that change the gameplay of an existing game

     - An abandonned games that already give a big enough experience à la Sonic Fusion

+- Please follow the classification file (classification.md).
+If it doesn't fit, please add an issue with the "classification" label.

 Thank you for your suggestions!